 Antoni Gaudi’s designs were characterized by their unique, innovative, and organic style.
 Some of the key characteristics of his designs include:

 Gaudi was highly inspired by nature, and his designs often feature natural shapes like curves, spirals, and waves.
-He based his designs on the natural world because he thought it was the ideal paradigm for building.
+His designs were based on the natural world because he thought it was the ideal paradigm for buildings.